swt30/thesis/corrections/corrections.md

     Having made these changes to the code, I updated chapters 3--5 accordingly:

     - I regenerated the figures in chapter 3 using the new solver.
 Because this chapter dealt with the portion of a planet below the atmosphere, there were only minor changes to the figures with no changes to the chapter's conclusions.
 I updated their captions and the accompanying text to reflect this.
-    - I removed section 3.2.5 describing how the mass grid size affects the final radius.
+    - I removed the previous section 3.2.5 describing how the mass grid size affects the final radius.
 This discussion was intended to show how I had detected and resolved the numerical error that appears when the mass points are too widely spaced.
 With the change to an adaptive stepping method, this is no longer necessary because the dependency on grid size no longer exists.
     - I altered section 4.1.6 to describe how matching the radiative and convective temperature gradients allows us to switch between the atmosphere and interior at an appropriate point (**p89**).
 Though I used this scheme for the rest of the work, I also kept section 4.3.1 that describes how the total radius is hardly affected if we choose to fix this boundary at a given pressure.
 This section serves as a sensitivity analysis and shows that the actual depth of the transition has little effect on the bulk radius, suggesting that the results are robust to changes in the transition pressure.
     - I updated figures throughout chapters 4 and 5 and updated the text to match where appropriate.
 The conclusions were unchanged.